publiclab/publiclab-archive/notes/pataxte/08-14-2019/how-to-save-and-return-to-a-map-and-uploaded-images-in-mapknitter.md

 ---
-title: "How to save and return to a map, and uploaded images in Mapknitter"\ntagnames: 'question:mapknitter'
+title: "How to save and return to a map, and uploaded images in Mapknitter"

+tagnames: 'question:mapknitter'
 author: pataxte
 path: /notes/pataxte/08-14-2019/how-to-save-and-return-to-a-map-and-uploaded-images-in-mapknitter.md
 nid: 20527